moehriegitt/hob3l/doc/scadformat.md

 ### import

-Load a polyhedron from a file.
+3D object: load a polyhedron from a file.

 ```
 import(file[,layer,convexity])